BestTimesToVisit.com Logo

 When is the absolute best time to visit Santorini if I want to avoid the biggest crowds but still enjoy great weather?

-For that sweet spot of pleasant weather and fewer people, aim for the shoulder seasons: April-May or September-October.
-You'll still get plenty of sunshine, the sea will be warm enough for a dip in September, and you'll have a much more relaxed experience exploring the villages without bumping elbows at every turn.
+For that sweet spot between pleasant weather and fewer people, aim for the shoulder seasons: April-May or September-October.
+You'll still get plenty of sunshine, the sea will be warm enough for a dip, and you can wander through Oia and Fira without feeling like you're in a constant parade.
+Plus, accommodation prices tend to be a bit more reasonable during these months.

-What's the deal with the black sand beaches?
-Are they really that different?
+What's the deal with Santorini's beaches?
+Are they all black sand?

-Are there any local customs I should be aware of, especially when dining or visiting churches?
+Are there any local customs I should be aware of to show respect when visiting churches or monasteries?

 Ready to Plan Your Trip?